Cruise Lake Union for Seattle landmarks, floating homes, and waterfront views

 Up to 6 people

-Cancel/reschedule up to 72 hours before departure.
-Rescheduling 72–24 hours prior: fee up to 50% may apply.
-Rescheduling within 24 hours: fee up to 100% may apply.
-They do not cancel for rain.
+Cancel or reschedule at least 72 hours before departure.
+Rescheduling 72–24 hours before departure may incur a fee of up to 50%; within 24 hours, up to 100%.
+Cruises do not cancel for rain.

 Arrive 15 minutes early.
 The cruise leaves right on time, so plan extra time for traffic and limited parking.